Table of Contents

 4. Provide aftersales support and take advantage of clienteling

 Nothing makes you more memorable than the aftersales follow-up and services after the purchase is completed.
 This is because not everyone follows up on their sales.
 To some, once the sale was completed, that would be the end of it and they would never hear from or see that buyer again.
-Hence, when aftersales follow up is available, you make your brand easier to remember while your buyers feel special and valued.
+Hence, when aftersales follow-up is available, you make your brand easier to remember while your buyers feel special and valued.

 Aftersales support comes in many forms.
 You can contact your jewelry buyers to ensure they are happy with their purchase or aside from warranties and refunds, you can also offer additional services like repairs.
 For instance, Bvlgari offers aftersales services like simple cleaning, ultrasonic cleaning, engraving, resizing, repairs, and earring services among many others.

 Aftersales communication is also an opportunity to enhance your business relationship with jewelry buyers, which in the process, builds customer loyalty; thereby, raking in repeat purchases.
-Other jewelers, after selling someone an engagement ring, find it difficult to attract repeat purchases, but it’s not actually that difficult in the industry, especially with all the occasions that will come after the engagement.
+Other jewelers, after selling someone an engagement ring, find it difficult to attract repeat purchases, but it’s not that difficult in the industry, especially with all the occasions that will come after the engagement.
 After the wedding, there’s the possibility of the arrival of a new baby, mother’s day, anniversaries, graduation, and other special celebrations like Christmas and Valentine’s – these are all sales opportunities if you know how to turn them into lifelong, loyal buyers.

 Some jewelry owners resort to clienteling, which is a system to manage your customer engagement processes.
-Basically, you bring jewelry buyers in, you provide exceptional shopping experience whether in-store or online and through this experience, you get to bring them back for more.
+Basically, you bring jewelry buyers in, you provide an exceptional shopping experience whether in-store or online and through this experience, you get to bring them back for more.
 Since clienteling encompasses the optimization of customer relationships, it involves tracking their personal preferences, their style, and personal data that you can access anytime for a well-informed product suggestion in the future.
 Create a customer profile record and start from their purchase history.
 What jewelry piece did they buy from you previously?
 In their record, create a jewelry image gallery of those purchases and refer to it when evaluating their style before recommending future items.
 Do you know that younger consumers – Gen Z and millennials – are more willing to provide their personal data for a more personalized experience?
 So go ahead and take it but use their information responsibly.
 Be transparent, give them control over that information, and above all, do not destroy their trust.

 5. Be transparent